 Website banner ads have been challenged by questionable visibility claims in the past, and, to combat this, viewability is now a standard metric in digital buying.
 To date, the standard for OOH reporting has been survey-based, so modernisation is needed.

-The use of image recognition technology in outdoor advertising is enticing for marketers, but we need to exercise caution, which is why the current providers insist it is ‘facial detection’ as opposed to ‘facial identification’ technology.
-This is important not just because of basic privacy concerns but because of claims that the technology is inherently biased; for instance, it has been shown to be problematic when distinguishing race and gender.3
+The use of image recognition technology in outdoor advertising is enticing for marketers, but we need to exercise caution, which is why the current providers insist it is ‘facial detection’ as opposed to ‘facial recognition’ technology.
+This is important not just because of basic privacy concerns but because of claims that the cloud-based version of the technology is inherently biased; for instance, it has been shown to be problematic when distinguishing race and gender.3

 Naturally, the industry is always looking for the ‘next big thing’ to boost ad revenue and ultimately increase relevance, which in turn reduces waste of ad spend.
 This is understandable in an uncertain advertising landscape, but regulation of this technology is essential.
+There is an important distinction between facial detection (no images stored) and facial recognition (images recorded / matched) with the latter requiring greater controls.
 Even Microsoft supports ‘a government initiative to regulate the proper use of facial-recognition technology, informed first by a bipartisan and expert commission.’4

-Companies that use image processing with digital OOH claim compliance with GDPR, because no images are recorded, but given the uncertainties with this technology, we should tread carefully, and this view seems to be growing in Europe.
+Companies that use image processing with digital OOH claim compliance with GDPR, because no images are recorded.
+With facial recognition on the other hand we should tread carefully, and this view seems to be growing in Europe.
 A draft EU paper on the subject proposes a ban on the use of facial recognition in public places for up to five years while policymakers get to grips with the technology.